AliSoftware/OHHTTPStubs/README.md

 `OHHTTPStubs` is automatically loaded and installed (at the time the library is loaded in memory), both for:

 * requests made using `NSURLConnection` or `[NSURLSession sharedSession]` — [thanks to this code](https://github.com/AliSoftware/OHHTTPStubs/blob/master/OHHTTPStubs/Sources/OHHTTPStubs.m#L107-L113)
-* requests made using a `NSURLSession` that was created via `[NSURLSession sessionWithConfiguration:…]` and using either `[NSURLSessionConfiguration defaultSessionConfiguration]` or `[NSURLSessionConfiguration ephemeralSessionConfiguration]` configuration — thanks to [method swizzling](http://nshipster.com/method-swizzling/) done [here in the code](https://github.com/AliSoftware/OHHTTPStubs/blob/master/OHHTTPStubs/Sources/NSURLSession/OHHTTPStubs+NSURLSessionConfiguration.m).
+* requests made using a `NSURLSession` that was created via `[NSURLSession sessionWithConfiguration:…]` and using either `[NSURLSessionConfiguration defaultSessionConfiguration]` or `[NSURLSessionConfiguration ephemeralSessionConfiguration]` configuration — thanks to [method swizzling](http://nshipster.com/method-swizzling/) done [here in the code](https://github.com/AliSoftware/OHHTTPStubs/blob/master/OHHTTPStubs/Sources/NSURLSession/HTTPStubs+NSURLSessionConfiguration.m).

-If you need to disable (and re-enable) `OHHTTPStubs` — globally or per `NSURLSession` — you can use `[OHHTTPStubs setEnabled:]` / `[OHHTTPStubs setEnabled:forSessionConfiguration:]`.
+If you need to disable (and re-enable) `OHHTTPStubs` — globally or per `NSURLSession` — you can use `[HTTPStubs setEnabled:]` / `[HTTPStubs setEnabled:forSessionConfiguration:]`.

 ## Known limitations